ddev/ddev/docs/content/users/quickstart.md

     ddev magento module:disable Magento_TwoFactorAuth
     ddev config --disable-settings-management=false
     ```

-    Of course, change the admin name and related information is needed.
+    Change the admin name and related information is needed.

     You may want to add the [Magento 2 Sample Data](https://devdocs.magento.com/guides/v2.4/install-gde/install/sample-data-after-composer.html) with `ddev magento sampledata:deploy && ddev magento setup:upgrade`.

-    Note that Magento 2 is a huge codebase and using `mutagen_enabled: true` is recommended for performance on macOS and traditional Windows, see [docs](install/performance.md#using-mutagen).
+    Magento 2 is a huge codebase, and we recommend [using Mutagen for performance](install/performance.md#using-mutagen) on macOS and traditional Windows.

 === "Laravel"

     ## Laravel

-    Get started with Laravel projects on ddev either using a new or existing composer project or by cloning a git repository.
+    Use a new or existing Composer project, or clone a Git repository.

     The Laravel project type can be used for [Lumen](https://lumen.laravel.com/) just as it can for Laravel.

     ```bash
     mkdir my-laravel-app
     cd my-laravel-app